Organizations work to help people with autism transition into adulthood

 “In high school, or even in college, when kids get to that age and they realize that time can be difficult,” Sorrells explained.
 “Or if they do have autism they may struggle with those interactions.
 It can make it really difficult for them to feel accepted and to find a group that they fit in well with.”

 Sorrells works with people who have autism building up their social skills.
-She told News 19 these skills can make a big difference during that transition intro adulthood.
+She told News 19 that these skills can make a big difference during that transition into adulthood.

 “You might understand body language, you might understand facial expressions, gestures, you understand those based on the context of the situation and what’s expected,” Sorrells said.
 “Those are really difficult for people with Autism or any social communication deficit to interpret and follow.”